Rajah & Tann: Reputation

 Rajah & Tann is regarded among the "Big Four" law firms in Singapore, and is also one of the largest law firms in Southeast Asia.
 The other three law firms in the Big Four are Allen & Gledhill, WongPartnership and Drew & Napier.
 In July 2011, the board of directors at Lex Mundi, a professional legal services network, had voted unanimously to admit Rajah & Tann as the exclusive member firm from Singapore.

 The firm's partners and alumni are variously placed in prominent positions in Singapore.
 V. K. Rajah, the firm's former managing partner, went on to become a judge of the High Court in November 2004, and Judge of Appeal in April 2007.
+Steven Chong, who took over as sole managing partner, similarly went on to become a judge and is now serving on the Court of Appeal.
 Subsequently, Sundaresh Menon was appointed as a Judge of Appeal in August 2012, until his appointment as the current Chief Justice of Singapore in November 2012.
 In June 2014, V. K. Rajah was appointed as the Attorney-General of Singapore, where he remained until his retirement in January 2017.
-Rajah was also appointed to board of the Monetary Authority of Singapore in October 2014 and continues to serve there.
-Additionally, partners Murali Pillai and Vikram Nair currently serve as members of the 13th Parliament of Singapore, while litigation partner Gregory Vijayendran was elected twice to serve as the president of the Law Society of Singapore from 2017 to 2021.
+Another partner, Quentin Loh, was also appointed to the High Court in Singapore, and eventually became the President of the Singapore International Commercial Court and a judge on the Appellate Division.
+Additionally, Vikram Nair currently serves in the 13th Parliament of Singapore, while litigation partner Gregory Vijayendran was elected twice to serve as the president of the Law Society of Singapore from 2017 to 2021.
+A former partner, Murali Pillai, was also appointed to full-time political office in 2024, being appointed a Minister of State at the time.

-In October 2014, Rajah & Tann was announced as the official legal partner for the 2015 Southeast Asian Games held on 5–16 June 2015.
 A new practice group, Business Fundamentals, was launched in November 2015, to provide tailored legal advice to startups and SMEs in deal-making, dispute resolution and documentation.
 In October 2017, the firm adopted artificial intelligence technology developed by Luminance, a legaltech startup, to improve its due diligence processes for M&A transactions.